Skip to content Skip to navigation

 Character Development in Adolescence

 Educators often emphasize that young people need to develop character to succeed in school and life.
 Yet there is a shortage of scientifically-based knowledge about how adolescents develop the character strengths that contribute to success.
-The Character Development in Adolescence Project (CDAP) includes a three year study of middle and high school students that will establish scientifically valid methods for assessing key adolescent character strengths: purpose, grit, self-control, gratitude, and actively open-minded thinking.
-We will then use these assessments to follow the development of these character strengths over a formative period of adolescence, and learn how different character strengths relate to one another in this phase of development.
+The Character Development in Adolescence Project (CDAP) included a three year study of middle and high school students that established scientifically valid methods for assessing key adolescent character strengths: purpose, grit, self-control, gratitude, and actively open-minded thinking.
+It used these assessments to follow the development of these character strengths over a formative period of adolescence, and learned how different character strengths relate to one another in this phase of development.

 The research component of CDAP is part of a broader initiative to cultivate character in schools.
-A second component of the project will apply findings from the research to practice.
-Our affiliate, Character Lab, will use our findings to run intervention studies and other educational experiments under the direction of David Levin, co-founder of the KIPP charter school network, and Dominic Randolph, Head at Riverdale Country School.
-The project's methods and findings will be immediately used in structuring Character Lab’s work with educators and youth development practitioners.
-To disseminate this work, Character Lab is sponsoring practitioners to use and further test the character assessment instruments developed through this project.
+A second component of the project applied findings from the research to practice.
+Our affiliate, Character Lab, used our findings to run intervention studies and other educational experiments under the direction of David Levin, co-founder of the KIPP charter school network, and Dominic Randolph, Head at Riverdale Country School.
+The project's methods and findings were immediately used in structuring Character Lab’s work with educators and youth development practitioners.
+To disseminate this work, Character Lab sponsored practitioners to use and further test the character assessment instruments developed through this project.

 Co-Principal Investigators: